 InsForge — What is it?

-InsForge is an all-in-one, open-source backend platform designed to facilitate agentic coding, providing a comprehensive suite of backend services for full-stack application development.
+InsForge is an open-source backend platform designed to streamline the development of full-stack applications by providing a comprehensive suite of backend services, including database, authentication, storage, compute, hosting, and AI gateway.

 Source: Description per README View on GitHub →